 Step 1: Chop the jacket

 Cut off the sleeves and lower part of the jacket.
 I’ll use these pieces later to make the waistband.
-I made the bodice a little longer than usual to add vertical ease to allow for movements like bending over and squatting.
+I made the bodice a little longer than usual to add vertical ease for movements like bending over and squatting.

 Step 2: Remove the waistband